prisma/prisma-engines/README.md

 Navigate to `http://localhost:3000` to view the Grafana dashboard.

-## Migration Engine
+## Schema Engine

-The *Migration Engine* does a couple of things:
+The *Schema Engine* does a couple of things:
 - creates new migrations by comparing the prisma file with the current state of the database, in order to bring the database in sync with the prisma file
 - run these migrations and keeps track of which migrations have been executed
+- introspect a database schema as a PSL file

 The engine uses:
 - the prisma files, as the source of truth